KitchenInsight/kitcheninsight.github.io/_posts/2016-11-02-cookie_recipe_data_preprocessing.md

 These new variables then replace one variable per category since that information becomes redundant.

 The percentage of ingredient usage per category is in fact very informative.
 Figure below shows the six new variables for all 848 recipes.
-From the top two rows (percentage of AP flour over total flour and butter over total fat), it's already clear the the majority of the recipes prefer AP flour instead cake flour, prefer butter instead of shortening.
+From the top two rows (percentage of AP flour over total flour and butter over total fat), it's already clear that the majority of the recipes prefer AP flour instead of cake flour, and prefer butter instead of shortening.
 The choice of white sugar or brown sugar (row 3) is more often mixed, with a preference to white sugar.

 It's almost tempting to conclude that the Puffy is not very popular.
 But flour and butter is not the full story.
 Plus, (1) comparing to cake flour, all-purpose flour may be more often present in the pantry since it's multi-purpose, (2) and butter is tastier than shortening, (3) and most people believe shortening is not as healty, etc. So other ingredients still need to be considered.